G2E Las Vegas casino trade show to go ahead, say backers

 The G2E branding is also associated with a trade show usually held annually in Macau.
 G2E Asia 2020 has been put back twice due to the pandemic crisis, and is currently scheduled for December.

-A Philippines version of G2E – called G2E Asia @ the Philippines – is currently scheduled for November 3 to 4 at the Marriott Manila at Resorts World Manila, a casino resort operated as a venture between Genting Hong Kong Ltd and local conglomerate Alliance Global Group Inc. An inaugural edition of the event took place in December last year.
+A Philippines version of G2E – called G2E Asia @ the Philippines – is currently scheduled for November 3 to 4 at the Manila Marriott Hotel at Resorts World Manila, a casino resort operated as a venture between Genting Hong Kong Ltd and local conglomerate Alliance Global Group Inc. An inaugural edition of the event took place in December last year.

-The G2E event in Las Vegas usually draws a global crowd, as well as from the United States domestic gaming market.
+The G2E event in Las Vegas usually draws a global crowd, as well as people from the United States domestic gaming market.

 The website of the U.S.-based Centers for Disease Control and Prevention stated that as of June 15, a number of decrees issued by the U.S. leader, President Donald Trump, either restricted or banned travel to the U.S. by foreign nationals arriving from certain countries.